Frosty the Snowman (TV special): Plot

-As the train continues northward, Karen starts to get hypothermia and Frosty realizes she cannot withstand the extremely cold temperatures.
-When the train stops to let a passenger train pass, the group disembarks in search of somewhere to warm Karen, with Hinkle following in pursuit.
-By nightfall, Frosty and Hocus struggle to bring Karen through the forest.
-Hocus asks the forest animals to build a campfire for Karen, which they succeed in doing.
+As the train continues northward, Karen develops hypothermia and Frosty realizes that she cannot withstand the extremely cold temperatures.
+When the train stops to let a passenger train pass, the trio disembarks in search of somewhere to warm Karen, with nobody knowing that Hinkle is following.
+By nightfall, Frosty and Hocus struggle to bring Karen through the forest, so Hocus asks a herd of forest animals to build a campfire for Karen, which they do.
 Fearing that the fire will not be good enough, Frosty decides to look for Santa Claus, whom he assumes can save Karen and bring him to the North Pole.
 While Hocus searches for Santa, Professor Hinkle arrives and puts out Karen's fire.
-Karen and Frosty flee and arrive at a greenhouse, which Frosty brings Karen inside to warm up.
+Karen and Frosty flee and arrive at a greenhouse, with Frosty bringing Karen inside to warm her up.
 Hinkle arrives and shuts the door, locking them inside.

-By the time Hocus and Santa arrive at the greenhouse, Frosty has melted.
-Santa comforts a distraught Karen, explaining that Frosty is made of magical Christmas snow and will return every winter.
-He then opens the door and the winter wind blows in magic snow to remake Frosty into a snowman.
-As they are about to put the hat on his head, Hinkle arrives, demanding the hat.
-Santa tells Hinkle he will never get another present unless he lets Frosty have the hat, then he makes him go write his apologies, promising he may get a present.
-Hinkle runs off, thinking he'll get a new hat.
+By the time Hocus and Santa arrive at the greenhouse, Frosty has melted and Karen is heartbroken.
+Santa comforts her, explaining that Frosty is made of magical Christmas snow and will return every winter.
+He then opens the door, and the winter wind blows in magic snow to remake Frosty into a snowman.
+As they are about to put the hat on his head, an enraged Hinkle returns, demanding the hat.
+Santa tells Hinkle he will never get another present if he swipes the hat.
+After Hinkle runs home to write his apologies, hoping he’ll get a new hat, Santa revives Frosty, drops Karen off at her house, and then takes Frosty to the North Pole, promising that he will return every year with the magical Christmas snow.

-Santa revives Frosty, drops Karen off at her house, and then takes Frosty to the North Pole, promising that he will return every year with the magical Christmas snow.
-Frosty leads a parade with the children, Hocus, the narrator, the traffic cop and the rest of the town including a redeemed Hinkle with his new hat.
-As the parade ends, Frosty boards Santa's sleigh and they fly off to the North Pole with Frosty altering the song's last line saying “I'll be back on Christmas Day!”
+As the end credits roll, Frosty leads a parade with the children, Hocus, Jimmy Durante, the traffic cop, and the rest of the town, including a redeemed Hinkle with his new hat.
+As the parade ends, Frosty boards Santa's sleigh and they fly off to the North Pole with Frosty altering the song's last line, saying, “I'll be back on Christmas Day!”